 The UACCM High School and Home School Admission Program is an opportunity for advanced or gifted high school and home school students to enroll in college courses to enhance or compliment their studies.
 High school students in grades nine through twelve may concurrently enroll for credit courses by meeting the criteria below.

-Complete a High School Permit to Register form
+- High School Permit to Register Form

 - The student must have completed the 8th grade and be enrolled in an accredited high school or have met the Arkansas Department of Education regulations for Home School enrollment.
 Each semester, the student must complete a High School Permit to Register Form and obtain the approval of the high school principal, counselor, or superintendent or, for home school students, the parent/guardian/teacher.

 - Students must be between 16 and 19 years of age to participate in the concurrent enrollment program.

 - Students must complete all of the admission requirements for the College.

 - The UACCM High School and Home School Concurrent Enrollment Program is not an open admission program.
 Students must meet each of the following admission criteria: